 Top 5 diseases that make women especially sick

 Women are particularly vulnerable to diseases.
 Women need to understand the signals their body gives them and know what can harm or benefit their health.
-Here are 5 diseases and risk factors that women should be especially careful about.
+Here are 5 diseases and risk factors that women should be especially careful regarding.

 Heart disease = not just men’s disease